 On 8 July 2013, U.S. Bank National Association, in its capacity as trustee, filed a complaint against the Firm styled U.S. Bank National Association, solely in its capacity as Trustee of the Morgan Stanley Mortgage Loan Trust 2007-2AX (MSM 2007-2AX) v.
-Morgan Stanley Mortgage Capital Holdings LLC, Successor-by-Merger to Morgan Stanley Mortgage Capital Inc. and GreenPoint Mortgage Funding, Inc., pending in the Supreme Court of NY.
+Morgan Stanley Mortgage Capital Holdings LLC, Successor-by-Merger to Morgan Stanley Mortgage Capital Inc. and

+GreenPoint Mortgage Funding, Inc., pending in the Supreme Court of NY.
 The complaint asserts claims for breach of contract and alleges, among other things, that the loans in the trust, which had an original principal balance of approximately \$650 million, breached various representations and warranties.
 The complaint seeks, among other relief, specific performance of the loan breach remedy procedures in the transaction documents, unspecified damages and interest.
-On 24 November 2014, the court granted in part and denied in part the Firm's motion to dismiss the complaint.
-On 13 August 2018, the Firm filed a motion to renew its motion to dismiss.
+On 24 November 2014, the court granted in part and denied in part Morgan Stanley's motion to dismiss the complaint.

 On 6 November 2013, Deutsche Bank, in its capacity as trustee, became the named plaintiff in Federal Housing Finance Agency, as Conservator for the Federal Home Loan Mortgage Corporation, on behalf of the Trustee of the Morgan Stanley ABS Capital I Inc. Trust, Series 2007-NC3 (MSAC 2007-NC3) v.
 Morgan Stanley Mortgage Capital Holdings LLC, and filed a complaint in the Supreme Court of NY under the caption Deutsche Bank National Trust Company, solely in its capacity as Trustee for Morgan Stanley ABS Capital I Inc. Trust, Series 2007-NC3 v.
 Morgan Stanley Mortgage Capital Holdings LLC, as Successor-by-Merger to Morgan Stanley Mortgage Capital Inc. The complaint asserts claims for breach of contract and breach of the implied covenant of good faith and fair dealing and alleges, among other things, that the loans in the trust, which had an original principal balance of approximately \$1.3 billion, breached various representations and warranties.
 The complaint seeks, among other relief, specific performance of the loan breach remedy procedures in the transaction documents, unspecified damages, rescission, interest and costs.
 On 12 April 2016, the court granted the Firm's motion to dismiss the complaint, and granted the plaintiff the ability to seek to replead certain aspects of the complaint.
 On 17 January 2017, the First Department affirmed the lower court's order granting the motion to dismiss the complaint.
 On 9 January 2017, plaintiff filed a motion to amend its complaint.
-On 13 April 2017, the First Department denied plaintiff's motion for leave to appeal to the New York Court of Appeals.
-On 8 March 2018, the trial court granted plaintiff's motion to amend its complaint to include failure to notify claims.
-On 19 March 2018, the Firm filed an answer to plaintiff's amended complaint.
+On 13 April 2017, the Appellate Division denied plaintiff's motion for leave to appeal to the New York Court of Appeals.